-If we view ourselves If we view ourselves only as objects only as subjects We hold a materialist worldview, We fail to recognize the effects thinking we're animals made of of our culture and environment. organs, cells, and atoms-and If we're not aware of our unique nothing more. background and influences, We succumb to determinism , we may become egocentric , believing our choices are the expecting everyone to act and result of biological, social, and think exactly like us. environmental factors.
-We have We may also become detached no freedom and therefore no from physical reality, thinking we responsibility. can do or be anything we choose.
+If we view ourselves only as objects If we view ourselves only as subjects We hold a materialist worldview, We fail to recognize the effects thinking we're animals made of of our culture and environment. organs, cells, and atoms-and If we're not aware of our unique nothing more. background and influences, We succumb to determinism , we may become egocentric , believing our choices are the expecting everyone to act and result of biological, social, and think exactly like us. environmental factors.
+We have no freedom and therefore no responsibility.
+We may also become detached from physical reality, thinking we can do or be anything we choose.